Luisg882/meal-generator/README.md

 - **Git** - used as IDE to control and track the project progression.
 - **Python Tutor** - used to check the errors, understand and correct the functions.

+## Testing
+- Tested in Google Chrome, Firefox and Edge browsers.
+- Website is responsive in all browsers